tigera-solutions/cc-eks-visualize-identify-security-gaps/mod/module-1-connect-calicocloud.md

-# Module 1 - Connect your AKS cluster to Calico Cloud
+# Module 1 - Connect your EKS cluster to Calico Cloud

 > :warning: To complete this module, you will need a [Calico Cloud account](https://www.calicocloud.io/).
 If you are participating in a live workshop, you will receive an invite with the information to login into an active Calico Cloud environment.
-Once logged in,  join your AKS cluster there.
+Once logged in,  join your EKS cluster there.
 If you are running this workshop in a self-paced mode, you can create a Calico Cloud environment following the steps [here](/mod/submodule-1.1-create-calicloud.md).

 Issues with being unable to navigate menus in the UI are often due to browsers blocking scripts - please ensure that you disable all blocker scripts.